rpgp/rpgp/docs/openpgp.md

 While these newly specified OpenPGP algorithms don't use different cryptographic mechanisms, they are not interchangeable with the pre-existing ones.

-### From draft-ietf-openpgp-pqc
+### From RFC 9980 (Post-Quantum Cryptography in OpenPGP)

-The draft document [draft-ietf-openpgp-pqc](https://datatracker.ietf.org/doc/html/draft-ietf-openpgp-pqc) defines post-quantum algorithm extensions for OpenPGP.
+[RFC 9980](https://www.rfc-editor.org/info/rfc9980/) defines post-quantum algorithm extensions for OpenPGP.

-This draft is not finalized, but it is in a late stage of development.
-Finalization as an RFC is pending, and anticipated in the coming months.

 - Asymmetric cryptography:
   - ML-DSA-65+Ed25519, ML-DSA-87+Ed448 (hybrid signatures)